StephenOTT/camunda-prometheus-process-engine-plugin/README.md

-# Camunda BPM Prometheus Metrics Process Engine Plugin
+# Camunda BPM Prometheus Process Engine Plugin

-Camunda Process Engine Plugin that implements a Prometheus Client HTTP Server, Collectors for the Camunda Metric system, Examples of Custom metric collection occuring based on a timer, and reusable collect metric classes that can be used throughout BPMN, CMMN and DMN executions.
+Camunda Process Engine Plugin that implements a Prometheus Client HTTP Server, Collectors for the Camunda Metric system, and a Groovy based custom collector system allowing yml based configuration of custom collectors that are based on groovy scripts.

-WIP

-Currently functional, but still testing
+Still a working in progress but fully functional.

 ![basic 1](./docs/images/camunda-grafana-metrics-2.png)
 ![testprocess](./docs/images/testProcess.png)
 ![config 1](./docs/images/config1.png)

+# How to Install Plugin into Camunda

+TODO: Add more details

+1. Download Jar with Deps or Add Dep into your build

+2. Configure plugin

+3. Configure YML file

 # Metrics Classes